ServiceDDS/mote-cloud/README.md

 with the XMPP standard protocol.
 Therefore, extensibility points are well defined, and are mostly based on standard technologies.

+## IMPORTANT

+This is a research project.
+It is not intended for production.
+Moreover, some of its parts are not functional yet.
+However, there are some components and ideas here that worth to be shared among the DDS and RTSJ community.

 ## Publications

 MoteCloud is based on the ServiceDDS research project.